jehuty0shift/docs/pages/platform/logs-data-platform/quick_start/guide.en-gb.md

 Below them, you have access to different sections :

-3. The **Data-gathering tools** tab will allow you to ask OVH to host your own dedicated collector like Logstash or Flowgger.
+3. The **Data-gathering tools** tab, allows requesting OVH to host your own dedicated collector like Logstash or Flowgger.
-4. The **Index** tab will allow you to create your dedicated Elasticsearch Index or retrieve the ones used to store your Kibana settings.
+4. The **Index** tab, allows creating your dedicated Elasticsearch Index or retrieve the ones used to store your Kibana settings.
-5. The **Aliases** tab will allow you to access your data directly from your Kibana or using an Elasticsearch query.
+5. The **Aliases** tab, provides access to your data directly from your Kibana or using an Elasticsearch query.
-6. The **Kibana** tab will allow you to create your personal Kibana Instance so you can exploit your aliases and index in the powerful Kibana interface.
+6. The **Kibana** tab, creates your personal Kibana Instance, in order to exploit the aliases and index from the powerful Kibana interface.
-7. The **Users Roles** will give you the control over who can read and access your streams or dashboard.
+7. The **Users Roles**, allows access rights modification of your streams or dashboard.

 ### Let's send some logs!

-- The first step to use the Logs Data Platform is to create a stream and to get your token.
-Creating a stream is simple: click on the link  **Add data stream**  in the data stream panel.
-It will then redirect you to a page where you can add a name and a description to your stream:
+- Firstly create a stream in order to get your token using:  **Add data stream**  in the data stream panel, you shall be redirected to the page where one can add a name and a description to the stream:

 ![new Stream](images/newStream.png){.thumbnail}

-It's also on this page where you can enable the live-tail websocket feature, enable the indexation your logs to explore them in Graylog, choose the retention of the data in this stream, limit the amount of logs stored in this stream to control your budget.
+On the same page you can enable the live-tail websocket feature, enabling the indexation of your logs to explore them in Graylog, choose the retention of the data in this stream, limit the amount of logs stored in this stream to control your budget.

 - Once you have done this, click on the blue button  **Save**  and that's it!
 You have created your first stream.
 The button will redirect you to the stream page where you will be able to copy the X-OVH-TOKEN token.
 This value is the only token you will need to route logs to your stream.
 Under this token, you will have a list of your created streams.